 Tom’s natural toothpaste at Walmart.
 I recently read that you want to look for toothpaste that does not have glycerin in it because glycerin coats your teeth where your teeth cannot re-mineralize.
 The only toothpaste I have found that does not have glycerin is this one in the picture.
 There are DYI options on www.naturallivingfamily.com.

 Everyone Natural spray deodorant or Tom’s natural deodorant (also in Women’s natural scents) at Walmart.
-There are DYI options on www.naturallivingfamily.com. *Note: With any products that I buy from the store like the toothpaste and deodorant, I take the “Think Dirty” app and scan each individual product I’m looking into buying, so I can see what the health rating is on it’s ingredients.
+There are DYI options on www.naturallivingfamily.com. *Note: With any products that I buy from the store like the toothpaste and deodorant, I take the “Think Dirty” app or EWG.org website, and scan each individual product I’m looking into buying, so I can see what the health rating is on it’s ingredients.
 Just because a product says it is natural, does not mean it is all natural.
 Some all natural brands still put ingredients in their products that aren’t the greatest for you.
 I try to pick the cleanest option available.
 My toothpaste and the Tom’s deodorant rate a three on a scale of 1 through 10 so it’s not bad.
 On the “Think Dirty” App, ratings 1-3 are still good.

 Pacifica or Skylar perfume (Buy here for Skylar): Pacifica perfume you can get at Target in store, online or also on Amazon!
-It is super affordable and ALL natural and the smell lasts all day!!!!
+It is super affordable and mostly natural and the smell lasts all day!!!!
 I personally will be buying it for now on.
 Another option: Skylar perfume is clean, hypoallergenic and mostly natural ingredients.
 They use some synthetic fragrances for the purpose of being hypoallergenic, but they leave out all the toxic chemicals that most perfumes do have in them.
 It lasts all day long and I prefer it over making my own perfume with essential oils.
 I highly recommend buying their $20 sample set to try out all their different scents, which then gives you a $20 credit towards your purchase of a full size bottle.
 My personal favorite scent is Arrow.

 Produce wash: Dr. Bronner‘s Castile liquid soap (listed on their bottle as one of their 18 uses).